allanmcrae/pkglint/README.md

-emptydir            : Warns about empty directories in a package filenames           : Checks for invalid filenames. fileownership       : Checks file ownership. giomodules          : Check that GIO modules are registered glibschemas         : Check that dconf schemas are compiled gnomemime           : Checks for generated GNOME mime files hardlinks           : Look for cross-directory/partition hard links hicoloricons        : Checks whether the hicolor icon cache is updated. infoinstall         : Checks that info files are correctly installed. javafiles           : Check for existence of Java classes or JARs kdeprograms         : Checks that KDE programs have kdebase-runtime as a dependency licensepkg          : Verifies license is included in a package file lots-of-docs        : See if a package is carrying more documentation than it should mimedesktop         : Check that MIME associations are updated mimefiles           : Check for files in /usr/share/mime permissions         : Checks file permissions. rubypaths           : Verifies correct usage of folders by ruby packages
+emptydir            : Warns about empty directories in a package filenames           : Checks for invalid filenames. fileownership       : Checks file ownership. gnomemime           : Checks for generated GNOME mime files hardlinks           : Look for cross-directory/partition hard links javafiles           : Check for existence of Java classes or JARs kdeprograms         : Checks that KDE programs have kdebase-runtime as a dependency licensepkg          : Verifies license is included in a package file lots-of-docs        : See if a package is carrying more documentation than it should mimefiles           : Check for files in /usr/share/mime permissions         : Checks file permissions. rubypaths           : Verifies correct usage of folders by ruby packages